 - Pay the $15.50 fee plus testing fees.

 Full Operator's License

 A full operator's license is a Rhode Island driver's license that offers full driving privileges.
 It carries no age-based restrictions.

 To apply for a full driver's license, you must meet the following criteria:

 - You must be at least 17 years and 6 months old.

-- You must have had a limited provisional license for at least one year and not received any traffic tickets within the last six months.
+- You must have had a limited provisional license for at least 12 months and not received any traffic tickets within the last 6 months.

-- You must pay $26.50 for an initial two-year license.
-After this span, your license will be valid for five years.
+- You will have an initial license valid for 2 years.
+After this span, your license will be valid for 5 years.

 Testing Requirements for Teen Drivers